Tag Archives: Fonts

 If seeing these pages at all inspired you for new font ideas, you may have bigger issues.
 Resist the urge!
 PLEASE!… Read the rest

 Posted on 20.
 Apr, 2009 by Kenny.

 I’m not ashamed, I love my fonts.
 Although I’m not a professional, I do like to dabble in graphic design.
 When starting a project, I almost always start with the font.
 I sort through hundreds of fonts looking for just the right one.
 Then I design around the font.
 I know know if this is right or wrong, it’s just the way I do it.
 So I really do love my fonts.
 I enjoy recognizing fonts I design with out in the wild.
 If you remember, I’m also passionate in my dislike for certain fonts as well.

 Why am I writing this?
 Well, I am passionate about this and that should be enough reason alone.
 However, I’ve found that every Children’s Pastor wears multiple hats, one of which is “graphic designer.”
-Few things bother me more than a poorly designed flyer or sign.… Read the rest
+Few things bother me more than a poorly designed flyer or sign.
+So, I thought I’d publish a few posts this week on fonts.… Read the rest